Arashi: 2024: Hiatus in the year of the 25th Anniversary

-2025
+2025–2026: End of activities announcement and last concert tour

 Ninomiya attended freelance announcer Tomoaki Ogura's memorial "Farewell Party" on March 17, 2025.
 Ogura was one of the first reporters to interview them on their debut day in Hawaii, was their co-host on Arashi's program "Arashi no Shukudai Kun" (2006–2010), covered Arashi's first concert in 2008, and kept an eye on their activities, both on and off the screen and stage, all the way to their hiatus.
 In an interview after the vigil, Ninomiya said that Ogura had been like a father for them.
 Sakurai had previously commented on behalf of the group when the news of Ogura's passing was reported in December 2024.

 End of activities announcement

 On May 6, 2025, Arashi announced that they would end activities as a group following a final tour in the spring of 2026.
 In their statement, the group said the surrounding environment and each member's individual circumstances had changed.
 They concluded they should all come together as Arashi to "hold a concert that would allow us to express our thanks directly with the kind of in-person performance," that had not been possible because of the COVID-19 pandemic, they added.
 They also mentioned that the fan club would stop accepting new memberships for the time being, to give preference of tickets to the current members, but that it would resume at a later date, until its closing in May 2026.